ayushmandas29/daily-coding-notes/notes/debugging_notes.md

-# Debugging - Note #545
+# Debugging - Note #571

 ## Key Insight
-Reproduce the bug before attempting a fix
+Logging is more powerful than print statements

 ## Date
-Generated on day 545 of continuous learning.
+Generated on day 571 of continuous learning.

 ## Category
 Topic: debugging